March 2020 - Beer & Backgammon

 I asked the owner of the Tap & Bottles bar in Southport what he would do when the Government forbids all over 70-years-old to come out.
 (This has been promised - threatened? - over the weekend of March 14~15th 2020…) He laughed.
-"They're the only ones who can afford to drink in the daytime!"
+"You're the only ones who can afford to drink in the daytime!"

 I feel, therefore, (relatively) safe.
 JQ & I have taken to meeting in this small town-centre bar as they provide some board games.
 The price of beer at our previous watering hole has crept up to the town average.
 'Market forces' thus operate and we therefore play best of three backgammon here.
 Games ran, largely, with the run of the dice to start with, but I have been reading a small book and playing against the computer for a few days now.
 Even without slavishly following the odds my success rate is increasing - we both eschew the Doubling Cube as it only appeals to gamblers and, effectively, shortens the game.
 I'm not quite up to my standard playing against Mikey 'Gonzo' on the Katherine M all those years ago in Fish Harbor USA, but I'll get there!
 Once, I won a single game of Oware with the owner of a guest house in Grand-Bassam, Côte d'Ivoire, to her evident surprise.
 I never won another one…